 If you don’t mention anyone in your tweet and set the permission “Only people you mention” then no one can reply to your tweet.

-- To set the permission for a tweet click the “Everyone can reply” link.
+- To set the reply permission for a tweet click on the “Everyone can reply” link.

-- Once you write your tweet, click Tweet.
+- Once you write your tweet, click on the Post button.

 If you like this post then don’t forget to share with other people.
 Share your feedback in the comments section below.